 Version control and checkouts

 If your project has version control enabled, before taking the backup of the project to SaaS, we recommend that project users check in everything they have checked out.
 PC cannot upgrade a project that has checkouts.
-Checking in will save the user's changes back and prevent data loss when you have to undo checkouts to continue the upgrade.
+Checking in saves the user's changes back and prevents data loss when you have to undo checkouts to continue the upgrade.